-However, ligaments or capsules that have been damaged and shortened they can limit range of movement.
-For example the shoulder can get very stiff and painful if the capsule becomes inflamed and tight after an injury.
+However, ligaments or capsules that have been damaged and shortened can limit the range of movement.
+For example, the shoulder can get very stiff and painful if the capsule becomes inflamed and tight after an injury.
 In this instance, as a physiotherapist, I would teach someone to stretch those structures back to regain the range of movement and reduce the pain.

 Marvellous Muscles and Fabulous Fascia

 The human body is SO much more than bones and joints.
 Arguably the most important structure in the body is now thought to be the myofascial system.
 Traditionally we have thought about muscle tightness being the major factor that limits the range of movements.
 How often do we hear the hamstrings (back of thigh muscles) being blamed for someone not being able to touch their toes?
 But this is all rather unfair because the muscles are only part of the story.